I Want To Find

 (5): there are a few other studies found that in a variety of animal models of chronic kidney disease, were found in renal cells apoptosis and glomerulosclerosis, tubular atrophy and interstitial fibrosis are closely related, suggesting that apoptosis may play a role in the progression of CRF.
 In addition, in recent years, it has been found that aldosterone is also involved in the process of glomerulosclerosis and interstitial fibrosis.

-- What are the clinical manifestations of renal tubular acidosis?
+- What are the symptoms of polyuria in chronic renal failure?

-- What are the factors that affect renal damage in hypertension?
+- What are the causes of renal failure patients?

-- Diet and eggs are the first choice in patients with renal atrophy
+- What are taboo of peritoneal dialysis in patients with renal

-- What are the methods of nursing diagnosis for renal failure?
+- What are the symptoms of early stage of chronic renal failur